Lemont High School: Naming controversy

 Lemont High School's teams had been known as the Indians until the mid-1960s, when an athletic director christened the school with the name Injuns to distinguish it from the many others using Native American names as their team name.
 However, many viewed the name Injuns as a racial slur.
 In the early 2000s, the Illinois Native American Bar Association notified the high school of its disapproval of the Injuns name.
 By August 2004, the District 210 board voted to choose a new mascot with community input.

-In February 2005, a school and community vote narrowly favored the name Titans over the Engines, a near homophone of the outgoing mascot name.
-However, the Titans name was never officially adopted.
+In February 2005, a school and student vote favored the name "Lime Stone Blocks" as the township is historically known for its lime stone quarry.
+The other option on the ballot was Engines a near homophone of the outgoing mascot name.
+The school board decided to go against the popular vote and elect the name "Flames", this led to opponents dressing up as fire fighters and using homophobic slurs calling the sports teams, the lemont "flamers" However, the Flames name was never officially adopted.
 Local elections later in 2005 brought in new school board members who fulfilled their promise to restore the school's original Indians mascot name.
 The school went without a nickname for the 2005-2006 school year, allowing time for a transition of logos and uniforms.
 Lemont officially returned to the Indians name beginning with the 2006-2007 school year.
 The school board voted unanimously in July 2021 to phase out the Indians mascot.